MilanMayur/Family-Financial-Health-Scoring-Model/README.md

 # Family-Financial-Health-Scoring-Model
 This project provides a FastAPI-based service to:

 1-Calculate financial health scores for families based on provided financial data.

 2-Generate and serve spending distribution graphs as PNG images.

 3-Offer insights into financial performance and suggest improvements.

-## Dependencies:
+## Dependencies:-
 1-FastAPI: Web framework for building APIs.

 2-Uvicorn: ASGI server for running FastAPI.

 3-Matplotlib: For generating graphs.

 4-NumPy: Numerical operations for scoring calculations.

 5-Pydantic: Data validation and type enforcement.

-## Installation:
+## Installation:-
 1-Install dependencies

 2-Run application-

   Open terminal in the directory and type "uvicorn score_api:app --reload".

   Open the API documentation for interactive Swagger UI.

-## Steps for model creation:
+## Steps for model creation:-
 1-Load and preprocess the dataset-

   Ensure data types are correct.

   Handle missing values if any.

 2-Analyze patterns and correlations-

   Summarize spending by category and calculate savings-to-income ratios.

 3-Build a scoring model-

   Normalize key metrics (e.g., savings-to-income ratio, goal achievement).

   Assign weights to each metric and compute a composite score (range: 0–100).

 4-Visualize insights-

   Visualize Spending distribution across categories, Family-wise financial score distributions, Member-wise spending trends and Correlation of financial metrics.

-## Features of Model
+## Features of Model:-
 1-Data Analysis:

   Family-level and member-level spending patterns.